51Degrees/documentation/src/concepts/flowelements/flowelement.md

 While an implementation can implement just **flow element**, useful functionality is built up in layers as shown below.
 Any of these layers can be built upon by an implementation depending on its requirements.

-TODO: This may not be true in all languages.
-TBC.
+In languages which support inheritance, this is a structural hierarchy.
+In other languages, this may be more of a conceptual hierarchy, and not reflected directly in the code.

 @dotfile flowelement-hierarchy.dot